-How Advisors Can Expand & Get Out of Their Comfort Zone
+How Financial Advisors Can Expand & Get Out Of Their Comfort Zone

 Want to expand and get out of your comfort zone?
 Here's how you can make stepping out of your comfort zone, well, more comfortable.

 As a financial advisor, your income is largely limited by your comfort zone.
+Mortgage brokers (like those at Precision Funding) face a similar issue as well.
 Your comfort zone is the space in your daily life in which the activities you do are within the boundaries of what makes you feel secure and “comfortable”.
 In other words, you’re complacent.

 Most people have incredibly small comfort zones because they are taught to “just be comfortable” and “enjoy life”.
 When you stay in your comfort zone, your life (and income) plateaus and you become a slave to routine.
 This isn’t good.
 You have to be in a constant state of expanding your comfort zone in order to live on your own terms.

 The comfort zone is a mental space.
 It causes your actions and behavior to fall under a certain set of actions that give you the feeling of security and comfort.
 Prospecting and following up makes a lot of advisors feel uncomfortable, so they don’t do it.

 Because they don’t do it, they don’t get the clients they desperately need.
 They would be much better served by putting themselves in uncomfortable positions because it’s the only way for them to see how much they can achieve

 Expanding your comfort zone is like working out.
 Let’s say you hit the gym and do squats for the first time.
 You’ll be really sore the next day, but if you want to be in better shape, you won’t give up.
 You know there is a payoff, so you keep pushing.
 You become less sore as time goes on and it becomes much easier for you to do the squats you struggled with on day one.